Burglar alarms and home security

 - The police will be automatically contacted if your alarm goes off.

 - It costs money monthly or annually.

 - There is no absolute guarantee that the police will go to your home.

 - If you have a number of false alarms, the police won't respond to any call-outs.

 Maintaining your burglar alarm

 Having your alarm system professionally maintained can help tackle any problems with false alarms.
-It is also a requirement of some insurance companies, and a requirement if you want a monitoring contract in addition (see below).
+It is also a requirement of some insurance companies, and a requirement if you have a monitoring contract.